Local Estate Sale Companies

 The estate sale industry has evolved over the years.
 Some local estate sale companies have different specialties, while others build their business models around a particular way to liquidate.
 Hybrid estate sale companies have also started to emerge.
 Below are the five types of estate liquidation companies you will most likely encounter:

-3. Estate auctioneers liquidate estates onsite at the home.
+- Estate auctioneers may also liquidate estates onsite at the home.
 They are similar to the traditional estate sale in their offerings, but the merchandise is auctioned off rather than priced individually.

 Pre-Sale Tasks

-During the pre-sale, the estate liquidator carefully sorts the furnishings and household items to appraise all items that are for sale.
-In some cases, items may be antiques or family heirlooms that require a trained professiona to ensure that they are appraised and priced correctly.
+During the pre-sale, the estate liquidator carefully sorts the furnishings and household items to appraise everything that is for sale.
+In some cases, items may be antiques or family heirlooms that require a trained professional to ensure that they are appraised and priced correctly.
 When pricing estate sale items, the estate liquidator often performs photo and lens searches on Google, as well as researching eBay online auction “sold” listings.
 The estate liquidator may also contact local specialized appraisers or auction houses about fine art and rare items.
 Professional estate liquidators like the Estate Pros give each item a price tag.
 Estate sales are often called “tag sales” or “moving sales” for this reason.

 Pre-sale duties of the estate liquidator also include organizing, setting up and staging the estate sale items for the sale.
 The estate liquidator attractively displays the home’s entire contents before opening the doors to potential shoppers.

-Additionally, as part of their estate sale services, the estate liquidator advertises the sale to promote a good turnout.
+As part of their estate sale services, the estate liquidator advertises the sale to promote a good attendance.
 The estate sale company will list the sale on major estate sale industry websites, their social channels, send email notifications to their subscribers, and in some circumstances, place newspaper classified ads.
 They will also set up prominent street signs throughout the area to attract adventurous shoppers.

 Sale-Day Tasks